wyethr/hrsjournal/README.md

 2. Install the required software into the virtual environment (see requirements.txt)
 3. Explore the Github repository to get a sense for the site's organization

+### How to Make an Issue

+- See this README.md for general formatting
+- See sampleWebsiteFormat for information on aricle and author pages, including formatting, naming conventions, and file organization
+- See sampleJupyterBook for a guide on JupyterBook and Markdown
+- Mimic the organization of issue1 if you have any other questions (note that the gis folder is unique in its naming conventions and is therefore not a good guide, as this article is the only one in issue1 published anonymously)

 ### Terminal Commands

 #### To Test Journal Locally